anuraagnagar/codera/CONTRIBUTING.md

-## Contributing to Flask Blog Project
+## Contributing to Codera

-Thank you for your interest in contributing to our Flask Blog!
+Thank you for your interest in contributing to our Codera!
 We're welcome contributions from the community to help improve the project and make it more useful for everyone.
 This document outlines the guidelines for contributing to the project.
 Please read it carefully before making any contributions.

 ## Code of Conduct

-We follow the Contributor Covenant Code of Conduct in all interactions related to the Flask Blog Application project.
+We follow the Contributor Covenant Code of Conduct in all interactions related to our application.
 All contributors are expected to adhere to this code of conduct.

 ## How to Contribute